-The accompanying unaudited consolidated interim financial statements of Argentum Silver Corp. (the "Company") are the responsibility of the management and Board of Directors of the Company.
+The accompanying unaudited interim consolidated financial statements of Argentum Silver Corp. (the "Company") are the responsibility of the management and Board of Directors of the Company.

 The unaudited interim consolidated financial statements have been prepared by management, on behalf of the Board of Directors, in accordance with the accounting policies disclosed in the notes to the unaudited interim consolidated financial statements.
 Where necessary, management has made informed judgments and estimates in accounting for transactions which were not complete at the statement of financial position date.
-In the opinion of management, the interim consolidated financial statements have been prepared within acceptable limits of materiality and are in accordance with International Accounting Standard 34 Interim Financial Reporting of International Financial statements in the circumstances.
+In the opinion of management, the unaudited interim consolidated financial statements have been prepared within acceptable limits of materiality and are in accordance with International Accounting Standard 34 Interim Financial Reporting of International Financial Reporting Standards using accounting policies consistent with International Financial Reporting Standards appropriate in the circumstances.